-In addition, the Institute of the Arts monitors attendance closely in first year and provides support for first year students through the First Year Tutor system.
+In addition, the School of Arts monitors attendance closely in first year and provides support for first year students through the Personal Academic Tutoring system.

 Subsequent meetings are arranged with students at least four times during the academic year for first year students and three times for other years.
 This can be on either a group or a one-to-one basis.
 Personal Academic Tutors also act as a first point of contact for advice on matters related to academic progress on the course, including: